 The CEE plug is available in different versions and the blue version is mostly used in caravans, mania trailers and camper vans.
 The red CEE plugs are three-phase and are often used in industry.
 For e-cars, the use is therefore rather unusual.
 A distinction is made between CEE16 (industrial plug small; 11kW, 400 V, 16A), CEE32 (industrial plug large; 22kW, 400 V, 32 A) in the three-phase red version for industrial sockets and as a single-phase blue version, which allows up to 3.7kW (230 V, 16 A).

 We advise you personally!

-You are interested in electric mobility or you already own an electric car?
+Are you interested in electric mobility or are you already an electric car owner?
 We are proud to offer you professional advice on all electric topics.
 With us you will find any charging solutions, whether private or commercial, mobile or for home - we provide you and your electric everyday life!
 It is important to us that every customer leaves our store satisfied with one of our products.
 Therefore we are happy to advise you personally by phone, email or directly in our ElektroHub in Hamburg.
 Write us a message or call us - we are happy to help!